m-saeid/SIMUROSOT-ROBOCHALLENGE/README.md

 # The_Last_of_Us 2023
-Artificial intelligence and robotics competition, SIMUROSOT ROBO CHANLLENGE ,The Last of Us 2023
+Artificial intelligence and robotics competition, SIMUROSOT ROBO CHALLENGE ,The Last of Us 2023
 ![image](https://github.com/m-saeid/SIMUROSOT-ROBOCHALLENGE/blob/main/The%20Last%20of%20Us.jpeg)